osisoft/Client-Failover-Service/content/overview/overview.md

 ## Client Failover Service configuration

-The Client Failover Service supports minimal configuration options, all of which can be configured using the Admin endpoint.
+The Client Failover Service supports minimal configuration options, all of which can be configured using REST endpoints.

 To add adapters to a failover group, you must update the Failover Configuration Facet section in the adapter configuration.